-In May 2005, the Cooperative executed an Advance Purchase Fee Agreement with wind developer UPC Wind Vermont, LLC (UPC), which subsequently became Vermont Wind, LLC ("Vermont Wind") and was part of SunEdison, for up to a 4 MW share of the output of its proposed 40 MW project in Sheffield.
+In May 2005, WEC executed an Advance Purchase Fee Agreement with wind developer UPC Wind Vermont, LLC (UPC), which subsequently became Vermont Wind, LLC ("Vermont Wind") and was part of SunEdison, for up to a 4 MW share of the output of its proposed 40 MW project in Sheffield.
 The PUC awarded UPC the required Certificate of Public Good for the project in August 2007.
 In January 2009, the Vermont Supreme Court unequivocally upheld the PUC Order.
 The contract was filed by Vermont Wind with the PUC in June 2009 and the PUC approved it, in Docket No. 7156, in August 2009.
-The Cooperative finalized a long-term Purchased Power Agreement with Vermont Wind in September 2009.
+WEC finalized a long-term Purchased Power Agreement with Vermont Wind in September 2009.
 Vermont Wind began construction in 2010 and the project reached its commercial operation date on October 19, 2011.
 WEC began receiving power generated from the wind project at that time on a contract that is set to expire October 2031.
-Sheffield Wind accounted for 10.69% of WEC's total power supply in 2022 and 9.85% of WEC's Total Real Time Load Obligation.
+Sheffield Wind accounted for 7.58% of WEC's total power supply in 2023 and 7.63% of WEC's Total Real Time Load Obligation.